Skip to main content

 4 mentions Positive Neutral Negative

-The emotional aspect of the Metal Slug franchise is marked by a deep sense of nostalgia and frustration, as players reflect on the love and care that has gone into the series, juxtaposed with feelings of misery stemming from corporate exploitation.
-The closure of the game elicited a bittersweet sense of relief for some, highlighting the complex emotional relationship fans have developed over the years.
+The emotional aspect of the Metal Slug franchise is marked by a deep sense of nostalgia and frustration, as players reflect on the love and care that has gone into the series over the years, juxtaposed with feelings of misery and disappointment due to corporate interference.
+The closure of the game elicited a bittersweet sense of relief for some, highlighting the complex emotional journey associated with the franchise.

 • “This game made me feel miserable for so many years, and when it finally shut down, I thought I was finally free...”